Safety

 • Our Aquatics Director is a certified Red Cross trainer, ensuring all waterfront staff are fully trained in water safety and emergency response.

-• With a social worker and guidance counselor on staff, we can provide a significant level of emotional and behavioral support to campers, while providing high-level staff training in a positive, caring environment.
+• Our behavioral support team provide a significant level of emotional and behavioral support to campers, while providing high-level staff training in a positive, caring environment.

 Staff Training